 Subscribing to CyberGhost’s VPN plans is simple.
-You have three options:
+You have three basic options:

 Once you’ve made your decision, it’s time to pay.
 Standard options are available (credit or debit card) along with PayPal.
-You also have the choice to pay with Bitcoin, should you have any.
+You also have the choice to use BitPay to pay with Bitcoin.

-Keeping the payment options straightforward is in CyberGhost’s favor.
-Too many VPNs give upgrades for paying a higher monthly premium, forgetting that the customer just wants to browse anonymously.
-By offering the same service to all payment options, CyberGhost once again keeps their service simple.
+Keeping the payment options and features straightforward is in CyberGhost’s favor.
+By offering the same service to all payment options, CyberGhost keeps things straightforward, a simplicity that permeates the entire service.

 Upon sign up, you’ll get the chance to create a username and password for the service.
 You’ll also receive a PUK number; use this when you’ve lost your credentials to regain access to your VPN.

-After you’ve subscribed, you’ll get the option to download your very own CyberGhost VPN client.
+After you’ve subscribed, you’ll get the option to download your very own CyberGhost VPN app.

-- Windows — this is available directly from the CyberGhost website
+- Windows: this is available directly from the CyberGhost VPN website